UnknownRori/UnknownRori-PHP/README.md

 `Q : Is this can be used in production.`

-`A : You can use it but i cannot guarantee the security.`
+`A : You can use it, but i cannot guarantee the security.`

 ---

 `Q : Can i use this for future my project?`

 `A : Yea sure, if something goes wrong you can create issues, feedback encouraged.`

+---

+`Q : The framework name is so funny`

+`A : Yea i am out of name idea.`